iromli/docker-spannerbox/README.md

 # spannerbox

-`spannerbox` is a set of tools to work with Spanner locally distributed as docker image.
+`spannerbox` is a set of tools to work with Spanner locally, distributed as docker image.

 **WARNING!!**